Deep learning: Deep backward stochastic differential equation method

 Deep backward stochastic differential equation method is a numerical method that combines deep learning with Backward stochastic differential equation (BSDE).
 This method is particularly useful for solving high-dimensional problems in financial mathematics.
 By leveraging the powerful function approximation capabilities of deep neural networks, deep BSDE addresses the computational challenges faced by traditional numerical methods in high-dimensional settings.
 Specifically, traditional methods like finite difference methods or Monte Carlo simulations often struggle with the curse of dimensionality, where computational cost increases exponentially with the number of dimensions.
 Deep BSDE methods, however, employ deep neural networks to approximate solutions of high-dimensional partial differential equations (PDEs), effectively reducing the computational burden.

 In addition, the integration of Physics-informed neural networks (PINNs) into the deep BSDE framework enhances its capability by embedding the underlying physical laws directly into the neural network architecture.
 This ensures that the solutions not only fit the data but also adhere to the governing stochastic differential equations.
 PINNs leverage the power of deep learning while respecting the constraints imposed by the physical models, resulting in more accurate and reliable solutions for financial mathematics problems.

 Image reconstruction

 Image reconstruction is the reconstruction of the underlying images from the image-related measurements.
 Several works showed the better and superior performance of the deep learning methods compared to analytical methods for various applications, e.g., spectral imaging and ultrasound imaging.

 Weather prediction

-Traditional weather prediction systems solve a very complex system of partial differential equations.
-GraphCast is a deep learning based model, trained on a long history of weather data to predict how weather patterns change over time.
-It is able to predict weather conditions for up to 10 days globally, at a very detailed level, and in under a minute, with precision similar to state of the art systems.
+Traditional weather prediction systems typically solve a complex system of partial differential equations.
+GraphCast is a deep learning-based model trained on a long history of weather data to predict how weather patterns change over time.
+It can predict weather conditions for up to 10 days globally, at a very detailed level, and in under a minute, with precision similar to state of the art systems.